Have you ever wanted to try spinning?

 - Adjust handlebars to a comfortable height.

 Once you’re on the bike it’s time for class!
 Tell the instructor that this is your first spin class that way he or she can help you in case you don’t understand the spin class terminology.
 Every instructor will use different spin class terminology so don’t worry too much if you don’t understand what he or she is saying right away.
 Remember to ride at your own pace.
 Don’t try to be the hero or you’ll just end up overexerted and hurt.
 If you need to rest, then rest.
 And drink lots of water!

 Once the class is over it’s time to clean the bikes.
 The studio will have some disinfectant and a rag.
 Use this to clean your bike off, as it will be full of sweat.
 No one wants your germs!

 After class remember to stretch and drink lots of water.
 You’ll probably be sore for a day or two afterwards.
 It’s totally normal.
 If you find the seat rather uncomfortable then you can get bike shorts to help with the discomfort as bike shorts contain special padding in the butt area.

 An hour of an indoor cycling class can burn upwards of 700-800 calories.
-So if you’re looking to burn some serious calories and break a sweat, take your first spin class today!
+So if you’re looking to burn some serious calories and a chance to lose 15 pounds in a month – if so, take your first spin class today!

 - Ride at your own pace